 - February 27: “I have the perfect house with lots of pine trees around it and vaulted ceilings.”
 Check and check.

-- May 2: “David and I are living in a beautiful home in a quiet neighborhood.”
+- May 2: “Holland and I are living in a beautiful home in a quiet neighborhood.”
 Yes and yes!

 - May 7: “Our new home is surrounded by very tall trees.”
 No doubt about that one.

-- July 6: “Dave and I have our perfect house.”
+- July 6: “Holland and I have our perfect house.”